 Tier II NPS Account

-You can open an National Pension System account either online or offline.
+You can open a National Pension System account either online or offline.
 Let us look at the steps involved.

 Offline Method